 Pensacola is a larger medium-sized coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Florida.
 With a population of 53,193 people and 62 constituent neighborhoods, Pensacola is the 56th largest community in Florida.

-Pensacola is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Pensacola is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Pensacola who work in sales jobs (13.47%), office and administrative support (13.15%), and management occupations (9.01%).
+Pensacola is a decidedly white-collar city, with fully 85.02% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Pensacola is a city of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Pensacola who work in sales jobs (13.06%), office and administrative support (12.84%), and management occupations (8.77%).

 Pensacola is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 Pensacola is an extremely ethnically-diverse city.
 The people who call Pensacola home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Pensacola residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Pensacola include Irish, English, Italian, and European.
+Important ancestries of people in Pensacola include English, Irish, European, and Italian.

 The most common language spoken in Pensacola is English.
 Other important languages spoken here include Spanish and Chinese.